Our Work on the Sydney Metro City & Southwest

 - 7 new railway stations

 - 15km of twin tunnels

 The Metro City and Southwest project is the more costly of the two projects, costing anywhere between $11.5 billion to $12.5 billion.
 The addition of stations at Crows Nest and Victoria Cross in the North Sydney CBD will alleviate pressure on current public transport as well as support growth in the burgeoning area.
 The new stations at Barangaroo, Martin Place, Pitt Street, Central (underground) and Waterloo will ease the congestion of the city circle trains and central station.

 The updated stations at Chatswood and between Sydenham and Bankstown will be brought into line with the new Metro standards, with screen doors on platforms and level access between platforms.
 All the stations will provide more linking transport options, such as kiss and rides, bike parking and bus stops.
 They will also be completely accessible for people with disability, prams and children.
 These stations will create the blueprint for a new generation of accessible, green and connective transport system.

 The New South Wales Government has plans to extend the Sydney Metro out to Parramatta and to the proposed Western Sydney Airport site, guaranteeing the continued progress of Sydney’s public transport systems.
 As Sydney is Australia’s biggest city it is essential it’s transportation system keeps up with it’s ever growing population.
-The Sydney Metro is one part of the major works currently underway to ensure the city’s liveability into the future and EPH is proud to be a part of it.
+The Sydney Metro is one part of the major works currently underway to ensure the city’s liveability into the future and EPH is proud add this to our list of public infrastructure projects.